Sandthorn/sandthorn_sequel_projection/README.md

 - Projections register themselves in a database table
 - DSL for registering listeners to filtered event streams

+Requirements on event handling:

+- It must be possible to define event handlers such that the execution order is defined

 ## Installation

 Add this line to your application's Gemfile: